borispovod/crypti-docs/README.md

 Welcome to the Crypti documentation.
 Please note this documentation is aimed specifically at Delegates and Developers.
 To simply install the Crypti client on your desktop, please check the [Download](https://crypti.me/download) page on the Crypti website.

+## About Crypti

+Crypti is a decentralized application platform and crypto-currency, which offers an all round solution for Node.js and JavaScript developers to deploy their own decentralized applications (dapps).

 ## Node Installation

 * [Installing Crypti using Docker](DockerInstall.md)